ZhuangLab/storm-analysis/doc/source/parameters.rst

   each of which is the same size as a frame of the movie that is to be analyzed.
   This can be generated for a camera using camera_calibration.py and (if it needs to be resliced), reslice_calibration.py.

-* **sigma** - Initial guess for sigma, this is in units of pixels.

-  For sCMOS analysis it is used as the sigma psf in image segmentation (see Section 3.1 of the supplementary material of:

-  "Video-rate nanoscopy using sCMOS camera-specific single-molecule localization algorithms" Huang et al, Nature Methods, 2013.

-  It also used to initialize fitting.
-If you are using the 2dfixed model then it needs to be pretty close to the correct value.
-For 2d it should be close, probably within 50% or so of the average peak sigma or the fitting might fail to converge on many peaks.
-3d is similar to 2d.
-It should not effect fitting for Z the model.

-* **threshold** - Threshold for a maximum to considered a peak.
-This has the same meaning as for 3D-DAOSTORM, except that it is applied to the convolved image, so you will likely need to use a smaller value.

 Spliner
 -------